 '''

 Grammar: dnstap-identity ( <quoted_string> | none | hostname );

-Blocks: options

-Tags: logging

 '''

 Specifies an identity string to send in dnstap messages.

 This specifies an identity string to send in dnstap messages.
 If set to hostname, which is the default, the server's hostname is sent.
 If set to none, no identity string is sent.